median-kliniken/kannader/README.md

 ## Licensing

-In this repository, there is code that can be governed by one or more of the MIT, Apache 2.0 and AGPLv3 licenses.
-Overall, the idea is that library crates are dual-licensed under the MIT and Apache 2.0 licenses, and that the binaries as well as configuration code are licensed under the AGPLv3 licenses.
+In this repository, there is code that can be governed by one or more of the MIT and Apache 2.0 licenses.
+Overall, the idea is that library crates are dual-licensed under the MIT and Apache 2.0 licenses.

 You can know which license applies to a particular piece of code by looking at what its corresponding `Cargo.toml` file specifies.
-If no corresponding `Cargo.toml` file can be found, then the license is AGPLv3.

-If the AGPLv3 license is a problem for you or your business, feel free to contact us and there will most certainly be a way to work this through.